The Computer Programme: Production

 Filming of the series took place in October 1981, before Acorn had fully completed the development and productionization of the BBC Micro.
-The machines used on the demonstration segments were in fact early pre-production models which barely worked, and Acorn engineer Steve Furber was working behind the set to keep the machines running (this was depicted on the 2009 BBC dramatization Micro Men which documented the Sinclair-Acorn rivalry).
+The machines used on the demonstration segments were in fact early pre-production models which barely worked, and Acorn engineer Steve Furber was working behind the set to keep the machines running (this was depicted on the 2009 BBC dramatisation Micro Men which documented the Sinclair-Acorn rivalry).
 One of the issues found with the early units was their ULA chips overheating under the studio lights.
 The linear power supply units (PSU) on the early BBC Micros were also prone to overheating and in some cases, catching fire - something that dogged the early production machines.
 Fellow Acorn engineer Sophie Wilson also recounted that some of the BBC Micros used in the studio were in fact dummy units connected to a modified Acorn Eurocard system development rack hidden out of sight which was actually running the software.